Admission to Graduate Study

 The offer of admission is also a permit to register for courses and must be presented by the student at the time of first registration.
 The informal letter of admission sent to the applicant by the Department is not official and, thus, not a permit to register.

 Any student who cannot register in the authorized semester must immediately submit a written request to have the date of admission extended.
-This request must be sent to the Director of Graduate Records in the Graduate School, University of Maryland.
+This request must be sent to the Department's Director of Graduate Studies and the Department Coordinator at criminologydept [at] umd.edu.

-After a student is recommended for admission, the student is advised by the Chairperson of the Department until such time as the student selects an advisor.
-M.A. students are expected to select an advisor from among the Department's Graduate Faculty prior to the end of their first semester.
-Request for approval of the advisor are available in the Department's Graduate Office.
+After a student is recommended for admission, the student is advised by the Director of Graduate Studies until such time as the student selects an advisor.
+Ph.D. and M.A. students are expected to select an advisor from among the Department's Graduate Faculty prior to the end of their first semester.
+Request for approval of the advisor is available in the Department's Graduate Office.
 Students are free to change their advisor.
-They are responsible, however, for completion of the new advisor form which must be signed by the new advisor and Chairperson.
-The advisor is usually the chairperson of the student's thesis committee, but there is no requirement that this be the case.
+They are responsible, however, for the completion of the new advisor form, which must be signed by the new advisor and Chairperson.
+The advisor is usually the chairperson of the student's thesis committee, but there is no requirement that this is the case.
 Graduate students may select any qualified member of the Graduate Faculty to act as their thesis advisor.
-A list of the Department's Graduate Faculty (Associate and Regular) is available in the Department's Graduate Office and on this web site.
+A list of the Department's Graduate Faculty (Associate and Regular) is available in the Department's Graduate Office and on this website.

 The student must seek an appointment with the graduate advisor prior to registration for the first semester's course work.
 The advisor will assist in planning the degree program.
-Students should bear in mind that neither the advisor, the Department nor the Graduate School is under obligation to accept any courses to be applied to the student's official program as approved by the Graduate School which are not a part of the program developed with the advisor's assistance.
+Students should bear in mind that neither the advisor, the Department, nor the Graduate School is under obligation to accept any courses to be applied to the student's official program as approved by the Graduate School, which are not a part of the program developed with the advisor's assistance.
 The policies governing degree programs are subject to modification from time to time.
-The policies in force at the time of enrollment are binding upon the student, and subsequently established program requirements may not be imposed retroactively.
-With the prior approval of the advisor, however, students may elect to conform to all current program requirements.
+The policies in force at the time of enrollment are binding upon the student, and subsequently, established program requirements may not be imposed retroactively.
+However, with the prior approval of the advisor, students may elect to conform to all current program requirements.